alcompilor/mindease/README.md

 **pip** - Usually comes with Python but you might need to manually install it

-**mysql** - Must be up and running with a ready to use database
+**mysql** - Must be up and running on port 3306 with a ready to use database

 **phpmyadmin** (Optional) - In case you need a decent Web GUI to administer the database

-*Since the application will require port 5000 when operating, it must be open and available.*

 ## 🚀 Get Started
 *Follow the steps below in order to properly host and run the application*